 First, always check with your current doctor or midwife about your pregnancy.
 They may have recommendations for you depending if you are high risk, past a certain milestone in your pregnancy, or presenting other signs of concern.
 Also, your medical history may play a role in this, especially if you have had preterm labor or other complications in previous pregnancies.

 If you are making the PCS in your 2nd or 3rd trimester, it is recommended that you schedule a pit stop every 1.5-2 hours and do some walking for 20-30 minutes.
+Plan your PCS roadtrip around your health needs.
 Try not to push past 7 hours of total drive time.
 Remember, the military provides one day of travel time per every 400 miles.

-In addition, don’t forget to stay hydrated and nourished!
+Yes, you and baby both need to stay nourished with regular, healthy meals throughout the moving process.
+Plan ahead so that you don’t skip meals in all the chaos of packing out and driving.
+In addition, don’t forget to stay hydrated!
+This is especially important when PCSing in the summer months.
 When traveling in a car, it’s important to have a water bottle and a small, healthy snack available.

 Pro-Tip: That extra water means extra potty breaks which helps with hitting that walking goal!